 The first column of Table 1 reports the effect of the TM prevalence measure on the number of exporters following the specification in (1).
 It is clear that an origin-sector group will send fewer exporters to destinations that are more regulated.
-Doubling the prevalence of regulations is associated with a 2.8 percent decrease in the number of exporters.8
+Doubling the prevalence of regulations is associated with a 1.9 percent decrease in the number of exporters.6 In the second column, we split the TM prevalence into SPS and TBT measures and find that the negative effects are driven by SPS measures.

-In the next three columns, we interact TMs with a destination (j) specific characteristic and include the full set of fixed effects.
-Countries are grouped into three bins for income (GDP per worker), size (population), and openness (the mean of exports and imports as a share of real GDP).
-The effects of TMs on the extensive margin of exporters is stronger when the destination has a higher GDP per capita, and when the destination is a larger economy.
-Figure 1 suggests that these destinations tend to impose more regulations, but the literature has struggled with the fact
+In the next two columns, we interact TMs with a destination (j) specific characteristic and include the full set of fixed effects.
+Countries are grouped into three bins for income (GDP per worker) and openness (the import share of a destination-product at the world level).
+The effects of TMs on the extensive margin of exporters is stronger when the destination has a higher GDP per capita and that technical standards are less restrictive in more open destinations.7 Figure A.1 suggests that richer destinations tend to impose more regulations, but the literature has struggled with the fact that quantifying regulations is imperfect as not all standards are necessarily equal (nor applied equally).
+We confirm that rich/more closed destinations are also more restrictive: a given regulation is more successful in restricting market access.